 “You done say it Miss Daisy.
 She still under the weather.”

 Mattie *stupsed.
 “Don’t say too much to her, you know.
-If she doesn’t know a story, it is because it hasn’t happened yet.
-And when she knows a story, everybody else will know it too.”
+What she don't know ain't happen yet, and what she know, everybody else know."

 - the action of sucking air through pursed lips...It is an action often used in populations of African and Caribbean descent to indicate that something is annoying, irritating, or a bother.
 It may be a reaction to an action or comment, particularly an unwanted or unwelcome action or comment. - Bajan Mike

-Lulu pulled away from the hug and looked directly at Mattie.
-“So what is our story?
+Lulu looked directly at Mattie.
+“So what is the story?
 What did Manny say?”

 “I asked him if he was the father.
-He didn’t say yes, and he didn’t say no, but he begged me to help him get Lulu whatever she wants.
+He didn’t say yes, and he didn’t say no, but he begged me to give Lulu whatever she ask for.
 That’s enough for me Miss Janie.
 I'm not stupid.
 My grandchild will get whatever I have."

 “So when Manny coming to look for Lulu?”
 Janie quizzed.

-“He told me that she will not talk to him.
-She doesn’t really talk to me either, so it’s just you and me for now.”
+“He tell that she don't talk to him.
+She don’t really talk to me either, so it’s just you and me for now.”

 “Not you and me.
-The pastor said that we should help bear other people’s burden; he didn’t say that we have to take the burdens from them.
-Lord, have mercy!"
-Then Janie's voice trailed into tears.
+The pastor said that we should help people bear they burden; he didn’t say that we have to take the burden from them."

 Lulu was three months pregnant when she decided to begin prenatal care.
 The night before her first clinic day, Janie broke the news to her younger daughter and son that their big sister was expecting.
 They already knew.
 Josie said that some of her friends also knew.
-Lulu felt a little relief.
-The conversation was over.
+Lulu felt a little relief when the conversation was over.